DraftKings Inc. (DKNG) Stock Price and Analyst Predictions

 ROTH MKM gave a rating of “Sell” to DKNG, setting the target price at $15 in the report published on February 09th of the current year.

-Volatility was left at 5.44%, however, over the last 30 days, the volatility rate increased by 6.03%, as shares sank -8.19% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +37.53% upper at present.
+Volatility was left at 5.28%, however, over the last 30 days, the volatility rate increased by 4.33%, as shares surge +1.78% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +36.14% upper at present.

-During the last 5 trading sessions, DKNG fell by -5.56%, which changed the moving average for the period of 200-days by +33.64% in comparison to the 20-day moving average, which settled at $18.43.
-In addition, DraftKings Inc. saw 53.47% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, DKNG rose by +8.18%, which changed the moving average for the period of 200-days by +71.44% in comparison to the 20-day moving average, which settled at $18.33.
+In addition, DraftKings Inc. saw 66.02% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading